citp/privacy-policy-historical/p/pl/pla/plan-international.org.md

 You may have rights of access to personal information that we hold about you, to correct that information or, in some circumstances, to object to our processing of your information, under data privacy law.
 If you wish to exercise any of these rights or have any questions about this policy, please contact:

-Plan Ltd Chobham House Christchurch Way Woking Surrey GU21 6JG UK
+Plan Ltd, Dukes Court, Block A, Duke Street, Woking, Surrey GU21 5BH, UK

 Or please e-mail us at [info@plan-international.org](mailto:info@plan-international.org)